Instructions for BCC Supervisors

 - Instruct students to visit the Online Challenge Grader

 - Ask students to carefully provide their name, grade and gender as instructed.

 - Inform students that the system will give each of them exactly 45 minutes to answer the questions.
 You can provide scrap paper and pens/pencils to students to assist them in solving the problems.Some calculators are permitted.

 - Put forth a “best effort” to maintain the integrity of the contest.
 For example, try to prevent communication between participants and ensure students work individually.

 - Results will be e-mailed to you approximately one week after the challenge.
 Certificates of Participation and Certificates of Distinction will be attached.

 - The names of top-scoring students among all those participating in the competition will be posted online.

 - Solutions will be available online.
 They will include Connections to Computer Science outlining how the problems are related to computer science and its applications.

-** Normally, schools will run the BCC on one of the five days during the week of the challenge.
+** Normally, schools will run the BCC on one of the ten days during the weeks of the challenge.
 However, if schools have large enrollment and/or limited lab space, they may run the challenge on multiple days.
 Please do your best to limit the interaction between students who have completed the challenge and those that have yet to complete the challenge.
 The BCC emphasizes participation over competition.